mmistakes/made-mistakes-jekyll/_drafts/pencil.md

   <figcaption>Use the pen tools filled with a dark color to build up the tree silhouettes.</figcaption>
 </figure>

 Spend most of your effort perfecting the top half of the scene.
 Once you're happy with it we're going to create its mirror image.
-Select the fountain pen tool and roughly draw what you see up top down below --- but flipped upside down.
+Select the fountain pen tool and roughly draw everything again --- in the bottom half and flipped upside down.

 It doesn't have to be perfect, you just want to match the colors and general shape of each object --- the most important ones being the trees.